General Terms and Conditions of Sale of a2tec GmbH Hamburg

 2. the production of test parts and samples including the costs for molds (e.g. vulcanization molds), auxiliary materials and tools shall be borne by the purchaser.
 Tooling cost shares charged by us are the pure or, if applicable, pro rata material and manufacturing costs for the tooling and do not include our costs for the constructive performance, start-up costs, and costs for maintenance and storage of the tools.
 We bear these costs and thus remain the owner and co-owner of the tools in any case.
 The Buyer may not demand relocation or surrender of tools.
 If, however, a surrender of tools is agreed upon, we shall be entitled to charge the provision and freight costs from the storage location of the tool to Hamburg.
 The re-acceptance of tools once issued is expressly excluded.

-Tools cannot be ordered at the conditions stated in the offer without ordering series parts.
+Tools cannot be ordered at the conditions stated in the offer without the ordering of series parts.
 Our obligation to store and maintain expires two years after the last parts delivery.

-3. our liability for tools, molds and other production equipment provided by the buyer shall be limited to the same care as in our own business.
+4. our liability for tools, molds and other production equipment provided by the buyer shall be limited to the same care as in our own affairs.
 Costs for maintenance and care are borne by the buyer.
-Our obligation to retain the goods shall expire – irrespective of the purchaser’s ownership rights – at the latest two years after the last production from the mold or tool.
+Our obligation to store the goods shall expire – irrespective of the purchaser’s ownership rights – no later than two years after the last production from the mold or tool.

 K. Place of performance, jurisdiction and applicable law